Troll (automobile): Production and bankruptcy

 The first Troll was sold to a customer on May 1, 1957.

 As production commenced, Kohl-Larsen faced difficulty obtaining a permit from the Norwegian government to sell the Troll.
 He was allowed to sell only 15 cars in Norway, the reason being a barter treaty Norway had with the Soviet Union and Eastern Europe to buy cars from them as they bought fish products from Norway.
 As such, the government was afraid that domestic car production would disrupt this trading balance.
 Kohl-Larsen therefore started plans to export cars to Germany and Denmark, with requests from other countries like Finland and Belgium.
 At one point, the company had plans to build 2,000 cars per year, but settled on one finished car per day afterwards.

 Troll Plastik & Bilindustri was also unable to secure the investment capital necessary for large-scale production.
-When the Nowegian government made their lack of support for the Troll clear, all potential investors closed negotiations, resulting in bankruptcy in early 1958.
+When the Norwegian government made their lack of support for the Troll clear, all potential investors closed negotiations, resulting in bankruptcy in early 1958.